abstractfactory/cquery/docs/tutorial.rst

 Process
 -------

-cQuery is meant to be simple and to depend on as little knowledge and setup as possible.
+cQuery is simple and depends on as little knowledge and setup as possible.
 As such, to get started with cQuery there are three steps to fulfill:

 1. Install cQuery
 2. Tag content